CapMousse/include.js/README.markdown

 # Include.js

-Include.js is a Javascript loader.
+**Include.js** is a tiny (800b minified and gziped) Javascript loader.
 It can load normal javascript files but is more efficient with **web modules**.

-It don't work like other javascript load, such as RequireJS, LABjs...

-1. It's a light javascript file, **800Kb Gziped and compressed with Closure Compiler**, speed up page loading !
-2. It provide only **one method** to do all the work `include()`: define module, load scripts …
-3. It's **for browser**, not for server such as *Node.js*
+When it's possible, it will use async loading to speed up you page and will ensure the good executions of your script.
+It support **nested dependencies**, a useful feature to create clean and flexible javascript application.

+Include.js was tested on :

-- Chrome ................... √
+- Chrome √
-- Opera .................... √
+- Opera √
-- Safari ................... √
+- Safari √
-- IE ....................... √ (IE 7+)
+- IE √ (IE 7+)

 ## How to use